 A talent for art.
-A talent for teaching.
-A passion for sharing.We recruit exceptionally talented and enthusiastic Artists-in-Residence, who are committed to working with us for the entire school year, and teaching artists, who may instruct during or after school, weekends, evenings or in our Summer Camp.
+A talent for working with children.
+A passion for sharing.We recruit exceptionally talented and enthusiastic Artists-in-Residence, who are committed to working with us for the entire school year, and who may instruct during or after school, weekends, evenings or in our Summer Camp.

-Their art practice is deeply investigated: all have prior experience teaching and guiding children, and all know first hand that great teachers can change lives.
+Their art practice is deeply investigated: all have prior experience guiding children, and all know first hand that great Artists can change lives.
 Many of our Artists have their own young experiences of being inspired by someone particularly special, and that is inspiration for their own paths.
 Art is central to their lives.

 Great interest in in SFArtsED and its long proven methods attract like minds.
 And hearts.
-We employ a rigorous interviewing process, including live demonstration teaching.
+We employ a rigorous interviewing process, including live demonstration classroom work.
 We also qualify through expectations of diverse artistic achievement and innovative approaches to their own creative process.
 Many of our artists are bilingual.

-They are as dedicated and devoted to our kids’ transformations as we are.
-And they are truly part of our family.
+The artists we work with are as dedicated and devoted to our kids’ transformations as we are.
+And they are truly part of our artistic family.

 Danny Duncan > Theatrical Director/Dramaturge, since 1991